 After a while, your sheets can become a little dingy especially if they're white.
 This is the case for all sheets, not just bamboo ones.
 Don't worry though, you can whiten them without having to use a single drop of bleach.

 Citrus juice is great for whitening clothes.
-All you have to do is add a little bit of lemon juice to your wash cycle.
-White vinegar is another natural whitener that you can add to the wash cycle.
+All you have to do is add a the juice of one lemon to your wash cycle.
+White vinegar is another natural whitener that you can add to the wash cycle instead of lemon juice.

 How to Store Them When Not in Use